Like many, photography started as a thing you did on holiday. So my first camera was an instant Kodak camera like the one below from the 1980s.

 As work took me travelling photography took on different forms of camera until I bought my first Nikon DSLR in Hong Kong on one trip.
 Still a film camera but now I felt I had a real camera!

-It is only though in the last 10 years I have once again become really interested and ditched the Auto setting and explore the world of Aperture, shutter priority and even manual exposure.
+It is only though in the last 10 years I have once again become really interested and ditched the Auto setting and explore the world of Aperture, shutter priority and even manual settings.

 It has to be said this is much easier in this now Digital age as you have instant feedback from your equipment so experimenting is easier though sometimes you only have 1 shot at that moment, before its lost.
 So understanding your equipment is essential, buying the latest doesn’t make a photographer.

-My camera system of choice is Nikon starting with my trusty D7200 I have now upgraded to a D750 & Z6.
+My camera system of choice is Nikon starting with my trusty D7200 I have now gone mirrorless with a Nikon Z6 and now the Z9